jahatch512/OkCoFounder/README.md

 - [ ] New account creation, login, and guest/demo login
 - [ ] Smooth, bug-free navigation
 - [ ] Adequate seed data to demonstrate the site's features
-- [ ] The minimally necessary features for an OkCupid-inspired site: browse potential matches (index), view a specific profile (with "About" and "Q&A" sections), select to "connect" with another user, view all requests and matches.
+- [ ] The minimally necessary features for an OkCupid-inspired site: browse potential matches (index), view a specific profile (with "About" and "Q&A" sections), answer scrolling questions on user index page, select to "connect" with another user, view all connections.
 - [ ] Hosting on Heroku
 - [ ] CSS styling that is satisfactorily visually appealing
 - [ ] A production README, replacing this README (**NB**: check out the [sample production README](https://github.com/appacademy/sample-project-proposal/blob/master/docs/production_readme.md) -- you'll write this later)